Pradeep-Pandey13/Pradeep-Pandey/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Pojects
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me mebeingprdp@gmail.com

 <!---